MacsiDigital/laravel-api-client/README.md

     }
 ```

 A name and a field can be passed as a 2nd and 3rd argument.
+A 4th argument can also passed which will be any fields and values in an array that should be passed onto all relationship models.
+This is handy when you need to track a parent's id on teh child model.

 We try to automatically work out the name and field attributes if not passed for you based on the function name, so we will look for a field 'user_id' in the array 'users' in the above method.
 However not all API's use the same id naming so you can set the IDSuffix by adding this to your model.